tommyriska/GoChat/README.md

 ## Instructions for developers
   If you want to contribute to this project, feel free to make a pull request and we will review it as fast as possible.

+## Note:
+  We have some issues with the Windows platform as of now where users cant start the chat.
+Therefore we don't recommend using that until it is fixed.

 ## License
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)